aliavivat/applied_analytics/project_overview.md

 • R markdown code.

-Course learning outcomes
+## Course learning outcomes

-This assessment is relevant to the following course learning outcomes:
+This project is relevant to the following course learning outcomes:

 • Perform data pre-processing steps.